modular/modular/AsyncRT/docs/WorkQueueNonblocking.md

 ### Handling `await` without blocking

-As mentioned above, LLCL `await` doesn't block because the client thread donates itself to run the tasks in the work queue.
+As mentioned above, AsyncRT `await` doesn't block because the client thread donates itself to run the tasks in the work queue.

 Every threads accessing the work queue, including the "foreign" thread that